-The Board met nine times in 2023.
-Each of our directors in 2023 attended at least 75 percent of the meetings of the Board and the committees of the Board on which he or she served, other than Mr. Stewart.
-Mr. Stewart attended two-thirds of the meetings of the Board in 2023.
+The Board met four times in 2024.
+Each of our directors in 2024 attended at least 75 percent of the meetings of the Board and the committees of the Board on which he or she served.

 We encourage our directors to attend annual meetings of stockholders.
-Five of our directors who served at the time of our 2023 annual meeting attended that meeting.
+Three of our directors who served at the time of our 2024 annual meeting attended that meeting.